• Skip to primary navigation

 How do I store leftovers?

-Let your leftover lo mein cool to room temperature, then store it in an airtight container in the fridge for 3-4 days.
-To reheat it, toss the lo mein back into a hot skillet for a few minutes—you may need a splash of water or broth to help prevent the noodles from drying out.
+I let my leftover lo mein cool to room temperature, then store it in an airtight container in the fridge for 3-4 days.
+To reheat it, toss the lo mein back into a hot skillet for a few minutes—I usually add a splash of water or broth to keep the noodles from drying out.
 Avoid freezing leftovers, as the noodle texture won’t hold up well.

 Serving suggestions